ActivityWatch/aw-watcher-window/README.md

 ### Note to macOS users

-To log current window title the teminal needs access to macOS accessibility API.
+To log current window title the terminal needs access to macOS accessibility API.
 This can be enabled in System Preferences > Security & Privacy > Accessibility, then add the Terminal to this list.
 If this is not enabled the watcher can only log current application, and not window title.